Turkey Tacos with Avocado Salsa (Video)

 You’ve probably noticed that I’m a constant cycle of updating old favorite recipes with better photos, and sometimes when I’m updating the photos I can’t help improving the recipe as well.
-So when I decided to take new photos for these Ground Turkey Green Chile Tacos from back in the archives, I realized that I could switch the previously-used black bean salsa for a low-carb salsa and use my favorite low-carb tortillas and this would be a delicious low-carb taco recipe!
+So when I decided to take new photos for these Ground Turkey Green Chile Tacos, I realized that I could switch the previously-used black bean salsa for a low-carb salsa and use my favorite low-carb tortillas and this would be a low-carb taco recipe!

 But if you’re not a ground turkey fan, make these delicious green chile tacos with ground beef and they’ll still be delicious.
 You can certainly add other toppings like cheese, sour cream, lettuce, or salsa if you wish.
 But please try these tasty tacos the next time you need a quick dinner idea!